I had a dream!

 A web developer is a problem solver.
 First, You should be able to solve technical problems with your skills (develop new functionalities, fix bugs).

-Second, you should go beyond the task assigned to you.
-You should propose better technical solutions and always be critique towards any specifications.
+Second, you should go beyond the tasks assigned to you.
+You should propose better technical solutions and always be critical towards any specifications.

 Third, you need to think beyond the code.
 With experience you will be able to spot bad culture in a company or you will see some possible organizational improvements.

 At that point, don’t be shy.
 Search for a solution and help your company (or clients).
 You don’t need to solve problems only in your code.
 If you can give precious advice on basically anything, your value will grow and grow.

 This is what I mean by implication: it’s your ability to bring more.
 When people ask you to do something, do more.
 Bring as much as you can on the table depending on your experience and capacities.